Inncee81/33nano/README.md

 - PKN loves procedural generation.
 The ability to create things out of existence without utilizing ones own unique human intelligence is a blessing...
 I love procedural generation so much i even create an a awesome list repository [here](https://github.com/33nano/Interplanetary_Destinesia)

 11. **What is PKN's favorite thing to watch on TV?**
-- I dont watch TV, but that doesnt mean i am not human.
-I spent lots of time writing, reading and connecting with other human beings.
+- He does not watch TV, but that doesnt make him any less human.
+He spends most of his time writing, reading and connecting with other human beings.

 12. **What is PKN's favorite English proverb?**
-- I would have to go with _necessity is the mother of invention_ .
-Its an amazing proverb in that when i brainstorm i realize that it all starts with a question.
-Questioning the old way of life,the amount of time it takes do something
+- He loves the proverb  _necessity is the mother of invention_ .
+Its an amazing proverb in that when he brainstormed he realized that it all starts with a question.
+Questioning the old way of life,the amount of time it takes do something...

 99. **Is it possible to make a music video using a game engine?**
 - Yes, absolutely.
 The music video rainfall by stormzy is a great example.
 I believe it can be done using the Godot game engine by creating a standalone app plugin or app using GDScript.
 The 3D and or 2D can be created using Blender.
 For the motion capture you would need an inexpensive suit and none other than Chordata can fulfill those needs.